blros/sunkwa/_pages/drumming.md

 author_profile: true
 ---

 _Here we will be posting videos of Sunkwa performances and information about the traditional drums and dances of Ghana.
-Latest posts are on top_
+Latest posts are on top._

-_See more on our [YouTube channel.](https://www.youtube.com/channel/UCrA_gaHFaD1LNx4cNcZ2JTQ)_
+_See many more videos on our [YouTube channel.](https://www.youtube.com/channel/UCrA_gaHFaD1LNx4cNcZ2JTQ)_

 <hr />